automl/neps/docs/reference/declarative_usage.md

     neps.run(run_args="path/to/your/config.yaml")
     ```

-# TODO
+For detailed information about the available optimizers and their parameters, please visit the [optimizer page](optimizers.md#list-available-searching-algorithms)

-link here optimizer page, regarding arguments of optimizers
+### Integrate Your Own Optimizer

-### Load your own optimizer
+You can also load your own custom optimizer and change its arguments in `config.yaml`.
 === "config.yaml"
     ```yaml
         --8<-- "docs/doc_yamls/loading_own_optimizer.yaml"